This topic describes the steps required for a LabKey Cloud Server

 - The client tells LabKey which domain they want to send email from.

 - LabKey's DevOps team then configures PostMark to accept mail with that domain in the from address.
-At this point, PostMark give LabKey a DKIM record.
+At this point, PostMark gives LabKey a DKIM record.

-- LabKey passes this DKIM record to the client for the client to add to their DNS provider.
+- LabKey passes the DKIM records to the client for the client to add to their DNS provider.